Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 Fixing Broken Links

-Examine and fixing broken links are an important technical SEO checklist, as it could improve your crawl accessibility and web page loading speed.
+Examine and fix broken links are an important technical SEO checklist, as it could improve your crawl accessibility and web page loading speed.

 A broken link is a web page that, for various reasons, a user cannot locate or access.